Waitresses at NY diner receive $1,400 tip as part of internet trend - NewsBreak

 SYRACUSE, N.Y. ( WSYR ) – Christmas came early for five waitresses at The Market Diner in Syracuse after a group of generous New Yorkers left a $1,400.

-Bud Loura, the organizer behind the surprise, said it’s part of the Shock & Claus trend , which encourages diners to go out to eat with a group of friends.
+Bud Loura, the organizer behind the surprise, said it is part of the Shock & Claus trend , which encourages diners to go out to eat with a group of friends.
 At the end of the meal, everyone pays for what they ordered and leaves a $100 tip each.

 “I work with a lot of independent restaurants.
 I see the strife they’re going through,” said Loura.
 “I see the hurt that’s going through their employees right now and it’s just really important.
 They’re the hardest working people right now.”

 Kelly Beeching was one of the five waitresses working on Saturday.
-She’s worked at the restaurant for eight years and said she has never received a tip as generous as this.Arkansas restaurant owners comment on server fired after $4,400 tip
+She has worked at the restaurant for eight years and said she has never received a tip as generous as this.Arkansas restaurant owners comment on server fired after $4,400 tip

 “I was just so stunned.
 Nothing like that has ever happened to me like that before,” said Beeching.
 “I was stressing out about Christmas.
 I appreciate it, it’s so nice.”